zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     * **catalogUiTile.{tileId}.title**

        Specifies the title of the API services product family.
-This value is displayed in the API catalog UI dashboard as the tile title.
+This value is displayed in the API Catalog UI dashboard as the tile title.

     * **catalogUiTile.{tileId}.description**

        Specifies the detailed description of the API Catalog UI dashboard tile.
-       This value is displayed in the API catalog UI dashboard as the tile description.
+       This value is displayed in the API Catalog UI dashboard as the tile description.

 * **additionalServiceMetadata**